melonDS-emu/melonDS/README.md

  * add the game logo to the bottom window in the intro menu
  * the map from the bottom screen should be cropped and placed in the top screen (when visible)
  * ingame menu will need to be reworked
- * add second analog to the app settings

 ### TODO LIST FOR LATER (low priority)

  * replace cutscenes with the remastered ones
  * automatically skip tutorials that show how to control the camera
- * remove the ingame menu options regarding the game camera
+ * remove the ingame menu instructions regarding the game camera

 ## Credits